Victorian Building Interim Regulations 2017 Repealed

 Recently, the building and construction industry has been under fire over the combustible cladding audits, which has driven the demand for change in regulations.
 Here at Hendry, we welcome these changes as we endeavour to create safer buildings and communities for all.

-they amend an occupancy permit or issue a maintenance determination as part of certificate of final inspection.
+The relevant building surveyor (RBS) must now update a maintenance schedule for an existing building or place in certain circumstances.
+For example, the RBS must do this when they amend an occupancy permit or issue a maintenance determination as part of the certificate of final inspection.
 The determination must comply with new Regulation 220, and the owner must provide all relevant records to assist the RBS to prepare it.

-- Firstly, when constructing a new building;
+- When constructing a new building

 In contrast, the Certificate of Final Inspection (CFI) is required when assessable but minor building work is done.

-Previously the agent or the owner of a building would be able to sign the AESMR, however, the new changes require the AESMR to be signed by the owner.
+Previously, the agent or building owner could sign the AESMR.
+However, the new changes require the AESMR to be signed by the owner.
 An agent of the owner can no longer be authorised to undertake this task.
-This is a factor that could go unnoticed, but it makes quite a significant impact and owners must be aware of this.
+This factor could go unnoticed, but it has a significant impact and owners must be aware of this.

-- failure to provide the relevant building surveyor with the appropriate documentation to create the maintenance schedule;
+- Failure to provide the relevant building surveyor with the appropriate documentation to create the maintenance schedule